01011010101/OW2-Superbots/README.md

 #### SOJOURN
 - Jump Jets: Afterburn from your jet pack burns nearby bots when you jump after sliding.
 - Rocket Boost Slide: Sweep and damage bots, doing 25 damage to anyone in your path and knocking them down for 1.5 seconds.
-- Ultimate: Super Railgun: Railgun rounds do massive damage and penetrate walls.
+- Ultimate: Super Railgun: [SECONDARY FIRE] rounds do massive damage and penetrate walls.
   ##### Tip:
   Sojourn excels at hit-and-run guerilla tactics.
 Slide in, take out the legs, jump out, apply burn, finish with disrupter.
-Bots won't even know what hit 'em!
+Bots won't ever know what hit 'em!

 #### SOLDIER 76
 - Ultimate C-130X Airstrike: Aim pulse cannons from the safety of an aircraft that explode in a 30m area and goes through walls.